NinaIkpe/data-governance-analysis-PBI/README.md

 3. Balanced scoring across quality, compliance, and risk
 4. Clear alignment with governance objectives

-The goal of the Data Trust Index is not just measurement — but decision enablement.
+The goal of the Data Trust Index is not just measurement, but decision enablement.

 ## Dashboard Screenshots